-Okay, so wasn’t immediate
+OK, so it wasn’t immediate

 Unknown Speaker 33:18

-breath and then a couple of days later she passes.
+breath, and then a couple of days later, she passes.

 Importance of saying I love you when you finish a call.
 Yeah.

-So it was so now we’re preparing for a funeral.
+So it was, so now we’re preparing for a funeral.

-And while you’re preparing for surgery Yeah.
+And while you’re preparing for surgery, Yeah.

-so what happened Beth was, I wasn’t allowed to be a pallbearer.
+So what happened, Beth, was I wasn’t allowed to be a pallbearer.
 Because I couldn’t

 Of course not